-- 183 nations are united under GEF in partnership with civil society organizations (CSOs).
-International institutions, private sector etc with the purpose of addressing the environmental issues across the globe.
+- 183 nations are united under GEF in partnership with civil society organizations (CSOs), international institutions, private sector, etc. to address the environmental issues across the globe.

 - The financial mechanism was established to help tackle our planet’s most pressing environmental problems.
-It provides funds to the developing countries and transition economies for projects related to climate change, Biodiversity, ozone layer.
+It provides funds to the developing countries and transition economies for projects related to climate change, biodiversity, the ozone layer, etc.

-As an independently operating financial organization, GEF addresses six designated focal areas:
+As an independently operating financial organization, GEF addresses six designated focal areas which are listed below.